pandammonium/blipper-widget/readme.txt

 == Changelog ==

+= 1.0 =

+* It's about time it got to a proper version number given that it seems pretty stable.
+Let me know if it isn't!

+* Tested to ensure compatibility with WordPress 5.0.2.

 = 0.0.10 =

-* Tested to ensure compatibility with WordPress 5.0.
+* Tested to ensure compatibility with WordPress 4.9.8.

 = 0.0.9 =